WeiHao97/pytorch_sparse/README.md

 ## Example
-Reaching the dataset from https://drive.google.com/uc?export=download&confirm=E9YD&id=1TF6CsbFwhMo2Ry3LHQkgJPzJdN0ZS1XC And run Sparse_Degree_Analysis_batch.py in the example folder Comparison of the performance is available in the example folder.
+Reaching the dataset from https://drive.google.com/uc?export=download&confirm=E9YD&id=1TF6CsbFwhMo2Ry3LHQkgJPzJdN0ZS1XC

+And run Sparse_Degree_Analysis_batch.py in the example folder.

+Comparison of the performance is available in the example folder.